Madison Bullock

 Hi, my name is Madison, and I started my Ph.D. program in Biological Sciences at Texas Tech University under Dr. Matt Johnson in the Fall of 2021.
 Growing up, my father had a farm in northwest Missouri, so I was constantly surrounded by nature.
 I fell in love with the outdoors and learning all I could about wildlife and plants.

-At Texas Tech, my research focuses on the advancement of herbarium specimen uses in plant conservation.
-My projects include a comparison of genetic diversity and population structure of Guadalupe Mountains endemic plants to their widespread congeners, a natural history of the effects of global change on plants in the Guadalupe Mountains, a taxonomic resolution of North American Philadelphus, and creation of a database of Texas plant targeted sequences.
-I also work on both targeted sequencing and bioinformatic methods development.
-In my spare time, I enjoy hanging out with my cats, gardening, and hiking.
+At Texas Tech, my research broadly focuses on the advancement of techniques, methods, and tools for the utilization of herbarium specimen uses in plant conservation.
+My projects include a comparison of genetic diversity and population structure of Guadalupe Mountains endemic plants to their widespread congeners, a natural history of the effects of global change on plants in the Guadalupe Mountains over 100 years, a taxonomic resolution of North American Philadelphus taxa, and the creation of models to identify areas of high plant phylogenetic diversity in Texas using targeted sequences.
+To help address these topics, I also develop methods to increase the cost effectiveness and bioinformatic informativeness of targeted sequencing.
+I intend for these methods to benefit plant conservation through increasing access to scientific resources when financial resources are limited.
+In my spare time, I enjoy hanging out with my family, spending time in my garden, and hiking (mostly to look at the plants).

 Papers